 Audit Report - The written report includes a discussion of audit findings, recommendations to management, and management’s action plan.
 Audit clients will have an opportunity to review and provide input on the wording of the final report before it is issued to ensure accuracy.

 Follow-Up Review - Audit performs follow-up procedures to verify the implementation of action plans.
-Internal Audit reports follow-up status to the Committee on Audit and Compliance of the Board of Visitors.
+Internal Audit reports follow-up status to the Committee on Audit, Risk and Compliance of the Board of Visitors.

 Internal Audit is continuously looking for ways to improve.
 At the completion of each audit, Internal Audit sends an electronic Client Survey to key leaders of the client organization.
 The survey asks for specific feedback about the audit process and management's experiences with the audit team.